Debt Coach vs Credit Counseling: What's the Difference and Which Is Right for You?

 Common tradeoff: you typically close or freeze credit cards during the program, which reduces temptation but can feel restrictive.

-Coaching is personalized, 1‑on‑1 support to help you build a realistic budget, choose a payoff strategy, and stay consistent.
-The big value isn’t information—you can find that online.
-The value is implementation and accountability when life gets messy.
+A debt coach provides personalized, 1‑on‑1 support to help you build a realistic budget, choose a debt payoff strategy, and stay consistent month after month.
+The value isn't information — you can find that online.
+The value is implementation, accountability, and someone in your corner when life gets messy.
+Most debt coaches work virtually, meaning you can get help regardless of where you live.

 Quick decision guide